TAIsRich/chuwa0403/ShortQuestions/hw6.md

 - `completableFuture` is an extension of `future` that provides more advanced features for handling asynchronous computations.
 It provides a wide range of methods for composing, combining, and manipulating asynchronous computations.
 It also provides a way to explicitly complete a computation with a result or an exception, and to combine the results of multiple computations.
 # 20. what is ThreadLocal?
 ThreadLocal is a class in Java that provides thread-local variables.
 A thread-local variable is a variable that is local to a specific thread and is not shared between threads.
 Each thread that accesses the variable sees its own, independently initialized copy of the variable.
-21. Type the code by your self and try to understand it. (package com.chuwa.tutorial.t08_multithreading)
-22. Read those interview questions and pick some important questions to this homework.